 If you and your family, loved one, and the medical provider agrees that hospice care is the next step, you may have questions about choosing the right program.
 It is also important to note that care can be provided in a variety of locations such as the patient’s home, hospice facilities, hospitals, nursing homes or other long-term care facilities depending on the level of care required.
 Learn more about hospice care.

 Patients suffering from dementia have specific needs related to their cognitive impairment.
 Some hospice organizations specialize in providing patients with memory care, aimed at reconnecting patients with their passions through therapeutic activities like music therapy and art therapy.

 Do your research and learn as much as you can about how the program cares for patients with dementia.
 You want to feel comfortable that your loved one is well cared for and given the support they need physically, emotionally, and spiritually.
-Here are some helpful questions to ask about when searching for hospice care for a loved one with dementia:
+Here are some helpful questions to ask when searching for hospice care for a loved one with dementia:

 - Is care provided in the home or at a facility?
-Is there opportunity to move locations, if needed?
+Is there an opportunity to move locations, if needed?